Zaimon27/WD-Seatwork-3-Eustaquio/readme.md

 ## Overview

-Project demonstrate the coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
-This is to have hands-on experience in coding and having an actual output.
+This project is to show the different style of headers and footer
 ### Key Components
 - Header Animation
   - Hover Effect